nvi-inc/fs-vgos/fs-vgos.md

 1. Put schedule in `/usr2/sched` on FS PC

+>EH: I would like to transition to use /usr2/exper for .skd/.vex files.

     To download from cddis, in an FS terimal:
     ```tcsh
     cd /usr2/sched
     ftp cddis.gsfc.nasa.gov
     ```

+>EH: we should do this with wget or ncftp to minimize the typing

     then, in the ftp prompt
     ```
     Name: anonymous